 This free event does not require any travel and will remain ongoing; webinars will continue to occur in the future as we find out more about this pathogen.
 The content will be available for unlimited, on-demand viewing and the global community will be able to interact using chat sessions and live-streaming.
 This seamless connectivity will be available on any desktop or mobile device so you can view, learn, and interact.

-Call for Posters — Virtual poster sessions offer the opportunity to present data to a global audience via a PDF poster and video summary and discuss results with interested colleagues through email.
-Plan now to have your poster included in the Coronavirus Virtual Event Series and virtual event.
-Submission is free.
-Submit your abstract here.
+Call for Posters — Labroots seeks poster submissions from individuals, teams, laboratories, and companies for our virtual poster hall.
+Virtual poster sessions offer the opportunity to present data to a global audience via a PDF poster (and optional audio/video summary) and discuss results with interested colleagues across the globe through email and our networking lounge.
+Plan now to have your poster included in the Coronavirus Virtual Event Series and this virtual event.

 Labroots is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E. ® Program.
 By attending this virtual event series, you can earn 1 Continuing Education credit per presentation.